Airbnb Service Fees – Quebec Class Action Settlement

 Credit Claimed Member will have a Redeemable Credit applied to his or her Account, available to be redeemed automatically at the next check-out, of a value in Canadian Dollars equivalent to a pro rata share of the Gross Value of the Credits less a pro rata share of the Deductible Fees and Costs, as described in paragraph 9, at the Reparation Date (the “Credit Value”).
 In the event that a Credit Claimed Member used the Airbnb Platform to make multiple Bookings of Accommodations during the Class Period, he/she will still receive one (1) Redeemable Credit.
 The Credit Value to be used will be capped at a value of CAD $45.00 with the remaining balance of the Gross Value of the Credits (the “Leftover Funds”) to be paid, less the amount of the Fonds levy payable from the Leftover Funds, on a cy près basis, to an organization agreed to by the Parties and approved by the Court.

 On February 3, 2020, the Superior Court of Quebec approved the Airbnb Settlement.
-Email notices should be sent to Class Members within the next few months inviting them to click on a hyperlink to claim the credit of up to $45.00.
-Please make sure to look out for this email notice in order to claim your credit within the delays.
+On May 6 ,2020 the Court approved the final notices to Class Members and extended the delay to opt-out.
+Email notices will be sent to Class Members, in the month of May, inviting them to click on a hyperlink to claim the credit of up to $45.00.
+Please make sure to look out for this email notice in order to claim your credit.
+The deadline to claim your credit is June 30, 2020.
+The deadline to opt-out is this same date.